There’s something wonderful about sleeping in a tent: you can hear the sounds of nature all around you.

 Tucked into our sleeping bags in almost total darkness, we listen as an insect orchestra performs a relaxing tune that soon carries us into dreamland.

 We sleep peacefully well into the night.
 Then, without warning, we’re shaken awake by the chilling growls of a large creature.
+Clic the arrow in the audio player below to hear what we heard:

 We’re in the home of Panthera onca, the mighty jaguar, only roaring cat of the Americas.
 A few hours earlier, on the way back from a day of bird photography in Calakmul, a jaguar crossed the road ahead of us.
 We watched in awe, electrified.